gkochera/multi-client-terminal-chat/README.md

 1. At least one client (including the server user) has connected to the server
 2. All client sockets have disconnected.

-# Overview

-This project, is a multi-party client/server based chat.
-The server runs on one machine and many clients can connect to it.
-The server will also spawn a client instance so that the person who hosts the server, can participate in chat as well.

-The program leverages: the curses library for a better than plain old CLI GUI, threading, select for I/O multiplexing,  multiprocessing and of course... sockets.

 ## Server.py